10xJSChad/LeetConnect/README.md

 Example usage:
 ```
-starts the cookie setup process for the target platform
+start the cookie setup process for the target platform
 leetconnect.py --setup codewars

 open a server with Codewars as the target platform on the default port